pjfvelho/Python_Classes/functions.md

 Use the value for num_hours to specify the value for a new variable pay_pretax.
 Use the value of pay_pretax to specify the value for a new variable pay_aftertax.
 Return the value of the pay_aftertax variable.

+Functions with no arguments
+Note that it's possible to define function with no arguments, and that don't have a return statement.
+The print_hello() function in the code cell below is an example.